Browsing Posts in Client Story

 When Rebecca went to the first guardianship hearing in family court, the result was unexpected.

 “Thea’s ex-husband showed up,” she says.
-Thea’s ex-husband had a long history of criminal activity, including repeated domestic violence against Thea, and Amaya and Savanah were terrified of him.
+Thea’s ex-husband had a long history of criminal activity, including repeated domestic violence against Thea, and Amaya and Savanah were scared of him.
 In fact, there had previously been a long-term restraining order against him to keep him away from the girls.

 “The first words out of his mouth were, ‘Their grandmother can keep Amaya, but I want Savanah.’
 I think he didn’t want to have to pay child support.”